dayarik111-glitch/IT-ServiceDesk-Case-Studies/Ticket_06_Print_Server_Issue.md

 ## Investigation

 I went into the server room and checked the print server, where I found its status was degraded and it was using almost all of its CPU and memory.
+I also updated the user that I am looking into the ticket.

 ![Team Chat — user update](Screenshots/Ticket_06/02_Team_Chat_User_Update.png)